vodquang96/django-anymail/docs/esps/mailgun.rst

   "message-id" or "tag" as :attr:`~anymail.message.AnymailMessage.metadata` keys if you need to access that metadata from an opened, clicked, or unsubscribed :ref:`tracking event <event-tracking>` handler.

+**Envelope sender uses only domain**
+  Anymail's :attr:`~anymail.message.AnymailMessage.envelope_sender` is used to select your Mailgun :ref:`sender domain <mailgun-sender-domain>`.
+For obvious reasons, only the domain portion applies.
+You can use anything before the @, and it will be ignored.

 .. _mailgun-templates: